DOI-USGS/hyswap/docs/source/meta/calculations.rst

 Assumptions and Caveats
 -----------------------
-The ``hyswap`` package functions assume that provided streamflow data has been quality controlled.
+The ``hyswap`` package functions assume that provided streamflow data are quality controlled.
 No checks on incorrect, missing, or negative values are performed.
 Users should perform any necessary QA/QC checks on the data prior to using ``hyswap`` functions.
 Additionally, ``hyswap`` does not detect artifacts or shifts in streamflow data that potentially violate statistical methods, such as:

 - negative flows associated with tidal-influenced locations or other phenomena
 - regulated flows or transitions from regulated to unregulated flows (or vice versa)